kavyahalani/Memory-Game/README.md

 ## Instructions

-Step 1: Download this repository to your PC.
+Step 1) Download this repository to your PC.
-Step 2: Open index.html file in any browser.
+Step 2) Open index.html file in any browser.
-URL for Mobile:

 ## How to Play